The First World War was the war of the Lewis light machine gun.

 (Aircraft & Infantry versions)

-This new parts set replicates the full-size Lewis Gun.
+This new parts set can be used to replicate the Aircraft or Infantry versions of the full-size Lewis Gun.
 Parts are vacuum formed from 0.060" thick ABS plastic.
 Simple materials like a 1/2" wooden dowel, ABS adhesive, expanding foam, paint, and other bits are used to build up the full-size replica.
 You can be as creative as you want with regards to detailing.
 Included in the formed parts set (as shown above) is the two receiver halves, 97 round ammo drum, and handle set.
 The 97 round ammo drum mold was created using an actual Lewis drum.
 Trim it in half to create the 47 round drum.
-Parts set can be used to create an infantry or aircraft version Lewis replica.

 The Aircraft Lewis